jackbrighton/jackbrighton.github.io/_posts/2015-05-25-what-is-digital-first.md

 But organizational models must change as we adopt new technologies and skills.
 Too often we enforce departmental silos that inhibit development of a multidisciplinary approach.
 We need someone producing photos for the website and social media.
 We need website content that isn’t copy-and-pasted from a radio script.
 We need to organize and manage audio, video, images, text, data, and other digital media.
 We need usable systems, training, and support for a digital first workflow.
 Most importantly, we need buy-in from leadership that understands a culture of collaboration is essential in the digital media age.

-Otherwise we’re left with trying to make digital a part of broadcasting when it should be the other way around.
+Otherwise we’re stuck trying to make digital a part of broadcasting when it should be the other way around.

 The fundamental barrier in moving from broadcasting first to digital first is our self-definition.
 If we think we’re broadcasters, we’ll only focus on broadcasting.
 If we understand ourselves as digital media professionals who do broadcasting along with many other things, we can begin to see the changes we need to make.

-## But digital first isn’t enough
+## But now digital first isn’t enough

 I started this blog with the intention of exploring ideas important to the future of public media.
 Digital first is a concept we need to embrace now, as we transition from a broadcast first mentality.
 But let me declare for the record: I hope we can then _kill the term digital first once and for all_.